Park-Wide Planning Effort

 - Ensuring complete collaboration with our park partner institutions, including the new tenants for Rust Hall and the Brooks Museum’s buildings, once they’ve been identified

 As we have Park Conversations in the community, we’ll be asking you for your feedback on the park.
-To stay up-to-date on the schedule and progress of the plan, follow the Park Conversations & Master Plan category on our blog.
+To stay up-to-date on the schedule and progress of the plan, follow the Park Conversations & Planning category on our blog.

 After three decades of overflow parking, work to permanently return the Overton Park Greensward to community use began in summer 2019.

 Using a phased approach that you can see here, Montgomery Martin Contractors began by adding capacity to the Zoo’s Prentiss Place lot.
 This portion was completed in 2019.
 Work on the main lot adjacent to the Greensward has been paused as the City, Zoo, and Conservancy evaluate alternative, less-intrusive options.